 - Don’t use MDF moulding if you’re staining the bookshelf.
 Stain doesn’t absorb and render the same way on MDF as it does on bare wood.
 MDF moulding pairs best with paint.

-After gathering your materials for how to build a bookshelf, prepare the lumber.
+After gathering your materials, measure and cut the wood.
 Use a tape measure and pencil to mark the lumber according to the following cut lists.
 Then cut the lumber with a table saw or circular saw.
 After you cut each board, label its purpose with your pencil.

 Cut the 3/4-inch x 8-foot x 4-foot plywood: